PaddyMc/nft-authenticator/README.md

 In this workshop, we delve into two key concepts in blockchain technology: "Account Abstraction" and the "NFT Authenticator."
 These concepts are designed to simplify and enhance the usability of blockchain systems, making them more accessible and user-friendly.

+## Workshop Agenda

+In this workshop, we will explore the Authenticator module and package, followed by a practical exercise of creating a concrete authenticator in Golang.

+1. **Presentation:** This session provides an overview of Account Abstraction and sets the stage for the workshop's topics.

+2. **Exploring the Authenticator Package:** We will conduct an in-depth review of the Authenticator package within the Osmosis Node codebase.

+3. **Understanding Authenticator Architecture:** Dive into the architectural aspects of the authenticator module, gaining insights into its design and functionality.

+4. **Comprehensive Authentication Techniques:** Explore various authentication methods, including signature-based, passkey-based, and spend limit-based authenticators.

+5. **Combining Authenticators:** Learn how to compose multiple authenticators to create complex and secure authentication processes.

+6. **Initiating the NFT Authenticator Workshop:** Start the NFT Authenticator workshop, applying your knowledge to a practical implementation.

+This informative session will give insights into enhancing the security and usability of the Osmosis blockchain with a reference implementation of and authenticator.

 ## Account Abstraction

 **What Is Account Abstraction?**